-The Minister of State (Science and Technology) on behalf of the Canada Science and Technology Museums Corporation (CSTMC), Natural Resources Canada, and Industry Canada has asked the Council of Canadian Academies to assess the state of Canada’s science culture.
+In recognition of the important role science plays in the daily lives of Canadians, the Canada Science and Technology Museums Corporation, Industry Canada, and Natural Resources Canada asked the Council of Canadian Academies (the Council) to conduct an in-depth, independent assessment to investigate the state of Canada’s science culture.

 What is the state of Canada's science culture?

 - What is the state of knowledge regarding the impacts of having a strong science culture?